ysntrkc/AssemblyToHex/README.md

 The program converts assembly code to hexadecimal.

 ---
-In order to run this program, you need to type some commands.
+In order to run this program, you need to type some commands to command line.

 * First, type the following command to compile the program:
 ```